nyintosh/filter-ease/README.md

 ## Important

-To run this locally, make sure you've set up Vector and obtained API keys from [Upstash Vector](https://upstash.com/docs/vector/overall/whatisvector).
+To run this locally, make sure you've set up Vector and obtained API keys from [Upstash](https://upstash.com).
 Alternatively, you can utilize similar technologies and update the configuration accordingly.

 ## Environment Variables